cajuncoding/GraphQL.AzureFunctionsProxy/README.md

 ### NOTES:
-1. **NOTE:** According to the HotChocolate team on Slack, they will provide an Official AzureFunctions middleware as part of v11 (eventually). :-)
+1. **NOTE:** According to the HotChocolate team on Slack, they will provide an Official AzureFunctions middleware as part of v11 (eventually).
+However it will be based on the cutting edge version of Azure Functions that enable running/initializing a project exactly like a normal AspNerCore app.
+So this library may still help address gaps in existing Azure Function projects :-)
-2. **WARNING: Limited Testing has been done on this but I am actively using it on projects, and will update with any findings.**
+2. **NOTE: Moderate Testing has been done on this and we are actively using it on projects, and will update with any findings; we have not completed exhaustive testing of all HotChocolate functionality.**

 ## Goals